A Latika team member helps a child paint a colourful house on an easel

 Sports and games

-Simple games like hitting a target, treasure hunt (in sand) helps achieve specific physiotherapy goals (without the children even realizing it).
-They also engage in a variety of popular sports like cycling, badminton and skating.
+Simple games like hitting a target or hunting for ‘treasure’ in sand help achieve specific physiotherapy goals without the children even realizing it.
+They also engage in a variety of popular sports like cycling, badminton, and skating.

-All behaviour issues are fundamentally communication related.
+All behavior issues are fundamentally communication related.
 Children who can’t express themselves get frustrated.
 Totally understandable!

-We recognize that many children will never use oral communication as their mode of choice.
-A child may use sign, visuals, computer-aided speech or a combination of these approaches to express themselves.
-By providing and supporting a wide range of communication modes, we give children the freedom to participate at their own level.
-Behaviour issues tend to resolve themselves as a result.
+Some children may never use oral communication, preferring signs, visuals, computer-aided speech or a combination of these to express themselves.
+By providing and supporting a wide range of communication modes, we give every child the freedom to interact and participate in ways that work best for them.
+Many behavior issues resolve themselves as a result.

 Parent meet-ups